Ensured Energy: How a Serious Game can Reach and Engage Diverse Societal Groups in Swiss Energy Transition: Introduction

 \subsection{Outline}

 The rest of the paper is organised as follows: Section \ref{sec:game} describes the design of the game and the gameplay itself in more detail.
 Section \ref{sec:calc} presents the calculation model that underlies the game and its calibration to official statistics.
-Section \ref{sec:data} includes details of how the game was integrated into a public opinion survey and contains some initial analysis of the results obtained.
+Section \ref{sec:data} includes details of how the game was integrated into a public opinion survey and presents empirical results to answer our research question.
 Finally, Section \ref{sec:conc} gives an overall assessment of the game and an outlook for applications and future work.